German Gingerbread Cookies ~ Lebkuchen

-- Using a tablespoon, drop spoonfuls onto cookie sheets, leaving space between the cookies since they will spread slightly.
-Press lightly with your fingers form each into a disc.
+- Using a cookie scoop or a tablespoon, drop spoonfuls onto cookie sheets, leaving 2 inches between the cookies.
+Press lightly with your fingers to form each into a disc.

-- Bake 15 - 20 minutes.
-Remove to wire rack and let cool.
+- Bake 15 to 20 minutes.
+Remove to a wire rack and let cool.

-- To make the icings, into a small bowl, melt chocolate and coconut oil (about 2 minutes in a microwave), stirring until smooth.
-Into another bowl, mix powdered sugar with about 3 tbsp water and stir until smooth.
+- To make the glazes, melt the chocolate and coconut oil in a small bowl (about 2 minutes in a microwave) and stir until smooth.
+In another bowl, mix powdered sugar with about 3 tablespoons water and stir until smooth.